plone/training/mastering-plone/registry.rst

 Do you remember the fields ``audience`` and ``type_of_talk`` from the talk content-type?
 We provided several options to chose from that were hard-coded in the schema.

-Next we want to add a field so assign talks to a room.
+Next we want to add a field to assign talks to a room.
-Since the conference next year will have different room-numbers or -names these values need to to be editable.
+Since the conference next year will have different room numbers or names these values need to to be editable.

 And while we're at it: It would be much better to have the options for ``audience`` and ``type_of_talk`` editable by admins as well, e.g. to be able to add *Lightning Talks*!

-By compining the registry, a controlpanel and vocabularies you can allow rooms to be editable options.
+By combining the registry, a controlpanel and vocabularies you can allow rooms to be editable options.

 To be able to to so you first need to get to know the registry.